xybor-x/xycond/README.md

 This package has the following features:

 -   Assert a condition, panic in case condition is false.
--   Expect a condition to occur and perform actions on this expectation.
+-   Expect a condition to occur and perform testing on this expectation.

 # Example